Wright City, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Wright City, MO Dog Bite Lawyer | Personal Injury Attorneys Near Wright City

 Dog Bite Lawyers in Wright City, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Wright City, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is important to find qualified legal counsel as soon as possible after an accident.
-As personal injury lawyers, Halvorsen Klote has helped clients in Wright City, MO and beyond fight insurance companies to get the compensation they entitled to.
-If you have a claim, don't wait another second to call us at 866-382-4167 or contact our Wright City, MO dog bite lawyers online.
+It's essential to get experienced legal counsel ASAP after an incident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Wright City, MO and throughout Missouri and Illinois hold negligent dog owners liable to get the financial recovery they entitled to.
+If you were bitten by a dog, don't wait another second to call us at 866-382-4167 or contact our Wright City, MO dog bite lawyers online.
 Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-Based on reporting from the American Veterinary Medical Association, there are more than four and a half million dog bites annually in the U.S. These injuries are associated with expensive medical costs, as medical care can quickly add up to tens of thousands of dollars.
-Each day, almost 1,000 people go to an emergency room for significant dog bites, and the average dog bite-related hospital stay is $18,200.
+Based on reporting from the American Veterinary Medical Association, there are over four and a half million dog bites annually nationwide.
+These injuries are associated with expensive medical expenses, as medical assistance can cost tens of thousands of dollars when you consider surgery, medication and other factors.
+Each day, nearly 1,000 people seek emergency medical treatment for significant dog bites, and the average medical costs for a dog bite is $20,000.

-Do I Have a Dog Bite Case in Wright City, MO?
+How to Know if You Have a Dog Bite Case in Wright City, MO

-• The specifics of the incident — If you were attacked while lawfully on public or private property, you may have a case.
-However, if you were trespassing or if you provoked the dog, you likely don't have a case.
+• The specifics of the attack — If you were attacked while lawfully on public or private property, you may have a case.
+But, if you were there illegally or if you provoked the dog, you likely don't have a case.

-• Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need some "creative lawyering" to help locate the coverage that covers your damages.
+• Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers any damages the dog causes.
+Most times, this will be under a homeowner's insurance or renter's insurance policy.
+If not, you may need your attorney to do some "creative lawyering" to help find the coverage you need.

 • Dog bite laws — The validity of your claim is, to some extent, based on local ordinances and state statutes.
 Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by another person's dog if:

-If you don't know if you have enough to make a claim, you should discuss your case with a qualified Wright City, MO dog bite lawyer.
-They can evaluate the circumstances surrounding your dog bite and advise you on what the best path forward is.
+If you don't know if you have a viable case for legal action, you need to speak to a qualified Wright City, MO dog bite lawyer.
+They can analyze the circumstances surrounding your dog attack and advise you on what the best path forward is.

-What Do I Do if I'm Bit by a Dog in Wright City, MO?
+What Should I Do if I'm Bit by a Dog in Wright City, MO?

-• Obtain evidence — Before leaving, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Ask for the name and information of the dog's owners and any witnesses you can, without getting into an argument with the owner.
+• Obtain evidence — Before leaving, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the contact info of the dog's owners and any witnesses you can, without getting into a confrontation with the owner.

-• Get medical attention — Even if the bite doesn't seem significant, you need to get your injuries treated by a doctor or other medical professional.
-Dog bites often lead to infection, and shots or medications may be necessary to get you fully healthy.
-Furthermore, you'll need proof that you were injured in order to make a claim.
+• Seek medical attention — Even if you don't end up going to the emergency room, you need to get your injuries treated by a healthcare professional.
+Dog bites can be prone to infection, and shots or medications may be necessary to get you fully healthy.
+Additionally, you'll need documentation of your injuries in order to receive compensation.

-• Report the bite — Depending on where you were bitten, you may need to report the dog bite to your local municipality.
-This can help to ensure that the dog is observed to see if they're a danger to others, and that there is an official record of the attack to show the insurance company.
+• Report the incident — Depending on where the attack transpired, you may need to report the dog bite to your local municipality.
+This can help to ensure that the dog is observed to see if they're a danger to others, and that there is an official record of the incident to corroborate your claims.

-• Schedule a consultation with a personal injury lawyer — An attorney who specializes in injury claims can help you to understand your legal rights and options.
-They can evaluate the circumstances of the incident and help you to determine how much compensation you are owed for your dog bite injury in Wright City, MO.
+• Call a personal injury lawyer — A lawyer who specializes in dog bite cases can help you to understand your legal rights and options.
+They can look into the details of your case and help you to determine the true value of your dog bite injury in Wright City, MO.

 How a Dog Bite Lawyer in Wright City, MO Can Help